Your role as a parent or family member…

 - Talk to your student about the financial obligation.
 Determine who will pay for what and where the limits are.

-- Be open-minded—Greek life is different on every campus and can change drastically on a campus over time as well.
+- Be open-minded—Fraternity & Sorority Life is different on every campus and can change drastically on a campus over time as well.
 Try to let go of any stereotypes you might have seen or past experiences you might have had.
 You must trust that your student is capable of making this important decision.

 - Conversely, just because you may have been Greek in college doesn’t mean that it is the right choice for your student, or that your organization is the best for them.

-- Keep the Student Leadership & Involvement contact information on hand if you have any questions or concerns about Greek Life at Michigan Tech.
+- Keep the Student Leadership and Involvement contact information on hand if you have any questions or concerns about Fraternity & Sorority Life at Michigan Tech.

 Will joining a Greek organization affect my student’s academic pursuits?

 Yes—but in a positive way!
 Fraternities and sororities serve as a great resource for your student academically.
-Every department on campus is represented in the Greek community, and many “older” members of the community are more than willing to share their knowledge of courses and even tutor others.
+Every department on campus is represented in the Fraternity & Sorority Community, and many “older” members of the community are more than willing to share their knowledge of courses and even tutor others.
 Most chapters require a high grade point average for initial membership into the organization and continue to have high academic expectations for their members.
 The minimum acceptable cumulative GPA of any organization as a whole is a 2.50, and many hold themselves to higher standards.